hakonbjork/StudIt/readme.md

 Code coverage is found under *target/site/jacoco*

+---
+**NOTE**

+TestFx is not stable during testing of the fxui module, and sometimes a `NoSuchElementException` will be thrown during the test phase of the build.
+Should this occur, simply rebuilding the module usually resolves the issue.

+---

 ## User Stories

 - As a coming student I want to find information about a subject I am going to take at NTNU, so that I can be prepared when I start to study